 Examples of Evaluation Measures

-Substance abuse treatment programs have found that having a common set of performance measures can help to keep the project team working toward the same goals.
+Substance use disorder treatment and prevention programs have found that having a common set of performance measures can help to keep the project team working toward the same goals.
 Baseline and interval measures can be used to monitor the effectiveness of program activities and document changes in the target population.
-The measures used to evaluate rural substance abuse programs vary depending on the program model and the goal of the evaluation.
+The measures used to evaluate rural substance use disorder programs vary depending on the program model and the goal of the evaluation.
 Example measures include:

 - Socioeconomic status

 Process Measures: Focus on measuring how services are provided.
 Examples include measuring: